AeroAstroid/TheBrainOfTWOWCentral/README.md

 # B*
 The B* Bot.
-It do thing.
-It cool
+It uses a system of coded tags to do things.